Wisdom of the greats: Inspirational quotes from your favorite film directors

 “I’d love to do a sci-fi movie, a Western, or an espionage thriller.
 But I’m not going to limit myself.
 If a good script comes along, I’m not going to discount it because it doesn’t fit into one of these genres.” – Park Chan-wook

 A sound piece of advice for all filmmakers out there: don’t limit yourself when it comes to seeking new stories.
+Keep exploring and don’t hesitate to try other film niches.
+Strive to be unique and enforce the important things needed to be done for a great movie.
+A film director should welcome all creative possibilities.

 “That’s my advice with dealing with writer’s block: follow the fun.
 If you aren’t having fun, you are doing it wrong.” – Jordan Peele

+Every writer experiences writer’s block.
 If you’re struggling with writer’s block, try to lighten up and have fun with it.
 All together now: “This too shall pass!”

 “Be passionate and move forward with gusto every single hour of every single day until you reach your goal.” – Ava DuVernay